 LOUREIRO-PORTO, LUCÍA

 Lucía Loureiro-Porto obtained her MA in English Language and Literature at the University of Santiago de Compostela in June 1998.
 From September 1998 to June 1999 she taught Spanish at Reed College (Portland, Oregon).
 In October 1999 she was admitted to the PhD Programme in English Linguistics at the University of Santiago de Compostela and in October 2001 she started working as a researcher funded by the Autonomous Government of Galicia.
 Her MA dissertation, submitted in January 2002, was honored with the Extraordinary Award, and in December 2004 she received an AEDEAN grant for junior investigators to complete her PhD, which she publicly defended in June 2005.
-After a brief period at the Ramón Piñeiro Institute for Research in the Humanities she obtained a position at the Department of Spanish, Modern Languages and Latin of the University of the Balearic Islands.
+After a brief period at the Ramón Piñeiro Institute for Research in the Humanities she moved to the Department of Spanish and Modern and Classical Languages of the University of the Balearic Islands, where she holds a position as tenured Senior Lecturer (as from September 2011).

-Lucía has held visiting positions at the Department of Linguistics of the University of California at Santa Barbara (summer of 2007), the Department of English of the University of Freiburg (June-July 2009), and the Department of Linguistics of the University of Leuven (January-February 2010).
-This July she stayed at the University of Tübingen, where she gave an invited talk on the issue of social dynamics in language contact, within the colloquium Aktuelle Themen der romanischen Sprachwissenschaft.
+Lucía has held visiting positions at the Department of Linguistics of the University of California at Santa Barbara (summer of 2007), the Department of English of the University of Freiburg (June-July 2009), the Department of Linguistics of the University of Leuven (January-February 2010), and at the University of Tübingen (July 2010).
+In May 2011 she was a guest speaker at the symposium Complexity in Language: Developmental and Evolutionary Perspectives, organized by Alain Peyraube and Salikoko S. Mufwene at the University of Lyon 2.

 Contact information: